Experience Kissimmee while navigating COVID-19

 Walt Disney World is known for creating magical moments.
 Princesses and characters stroll through the parks awaiting the arrival of children and their families from all over the world.
 Watch in awe as they line the streets of Magic Kingdom for a parade, cruise and feast around the world at Epcot, and learn about wildlife at Animal Kingdom!

 To continue making magical moments, Disney World Orlando has taken extensive health and safety measures to protect you, other guests, and cast members.
-Like being around any group of people, visiting Disney World offers a risk to contracting COVID-19.
+Like being around any group of people, visiting Disney World offers a risk of contracting COVID-19.
 To help prevent the spread of this disease in all Disney parks, review the rules and regulations that are in place.

 Shingle Creek Regional Park